Tampa Bay Mutiny: History

-In 1999, the Mutiny reacquired Carlos Valderrama.
+In 1999, the Mutiny reacquired Valderrama.
 Despite this, they struggled, being swept by the Columbus Crew in the first round of the playoffs, which they qualified for despite having a losing record.
 In the 2000 season, the Mutiny finished with a 16–12–4 record after rebounding from a poor start to the campaign.
 However, they were swept by the Los Angeles Galaxy in the first round of the playoffs.
 In 2001, Tim Hankinson was fired, but struggles continued with successors Alfonso Mondelo and Perry Van der Beck.
 Mondelo was fired midseason, and neither manager could revive the struggling franchise.
 On September 4, the Mutiny lost 2–1 to the Columbus Crew in what would be their last ever match.
 They managed just four wins and two draws, recording 21 losses over the course of the campaign.

 The city of Tampa demolished Tampa Stadium in 1998, and the Mutiny moved to new Raymond James Stadium for the 1999 season with a much less favorable lease.
 The club was hampered by declining attendance and low revenues which were exacerbated by a lease agreement that transferred most match day revenue to the Tampa Bay Buccaneers, resulting in an inability to secure a local ownership group.
 In 2001, the Mutiny had the worst record in MLS with only four wins in twenty-seven matches on the season and drew an average attendance of under 11,000 per game, among the league's lowest.
 Faced with financial losses up to $2 million a year, MLS courted Malcolm Glazer and his family, owners of the Tampa Bay Buccaneers National Football League team, to purchase the Mutiny.
 The Glazers considered the deal but ultimately declined, leaving the league with no prospective owners willing to take over the team.
 MLS folded the Mutiny, as well as its other Florida-based team, the Miami Fusion, in 2002.
 The Glazers would purchase Manchester United in 2005.

+While Major League Soccer has not had a team in the Tampa Bay area since the folding of the Mutiny, a preseason game on February 14, 2025, between the two current Florida teams Orlando City SC and Inter Miami CF at Raymond James Stadium was the first MLS game in the area since 2001.

+United Premier Soccer League

+In August 2025, the UPSL on their official Facebook page, announced a team joining the league.
+The team is named after the charter club in MLS, to compete in the Florida West Conference, starting in their upcoming fall 2025 season.